WasntCat/Html-Projects/README.md

 # Html-Projects

-I'll update with just diffrent ready to load sites
+I'll update with just diffrent ready to load sites, Keep in note each HTML File is Obfuscated because i was bored and

+also because i wanted to test to see if what i was doing would work, if you want the Code just debug while in your IDE ( VsCode Ect... )

 ```js